-- Unauthorised absence from school is not allowed. - Only House and Health Centre staff, or the parent of a day pupil, can decide whether a pupil should stay out of lessons.
+- Parents can access their child's am/pm attendance on Engage - Unauthorised absence from school is not allowed. - Only House and Health Centre staff, or the parent of a day pupil, can decide whether a pupil should stay out of lessons.
 Under no circumstances may pupils decide for themselves whether they are fit or not. - All pupils must attend registration in House twice each day at 8.15am and 1.25pm. - All pupils must sign in and out each time they enter or exit the House.
 Day pupils and day boarders must sign in to their Houses before 8.15am in the morning, and sign out again when they leave for home. - Lock-up for boarders is at 7.20pm, when a call-over is held in Houses.
 After this time, pupils may not leave their Houses without permission.
-Block I pupils only may ask for permission to attend the Library (during prep).

-(Note: Pupils are not normally allowed to leave the campus after prep.) - In general boarders may not routinely go on the Close until this is permitted by the Deputy Head Pastoral in the summer term, but the Close may be used after prep time for other organised activities with permission of House staff. - Lights out for boarders will be 9:45pm for Third Form and 10pm for Fourth Form.
-Fifth Form and Sixth Form should be in their rooms by 10:30pm.
+Block I pupils only may ask for permission to attend the Library (during prep). - (Note: Pupils are not normally allowed to leave the campus after prep.) - In general boarders may not routinely go on the Close until this is permitted by the Deputy Head Pastoral in the summer term, but the Close may be used after prep time for other organised activities with permission of House staff. - Lights out for boarders will be 9:45pm for Year 9 and 10pm for Year 10.
+Year 11 and Sixth Form should be in their rooms by 10:30pm.